tieututinhoc/piracy/docs/android.md

 - [CKay TV](http://ckaytv.com/) - (needs ad-blocker) - Allows you to stream free videos from across the web directly on your Android and Firestick devices.
 - [CyberFlix 2.0](https://cybermedia.cloud/downloads) - A rebooted version from the original Cyberflix app, good for movies & tv episodes.
 - [Exousia](https://exousia.app) - Watch Live Tv & Movies, Sports.
-- [Fildo](https://fildo.net/android/en/) - Yet another Music streaming app.
+- [Fildo](https://fildo.net/android/en/#) - Android music streaming app which fetches files from third party MP3 search engines.
 - [Filmix](https://filmix.site) - Watch movies and TV shows using AndroidTV or mobile devices.
 - [Glaz TV](https://www.glaz.tv/) - (RU) - Online TV for Android devices.
 - [Kokotime](https://www.kokotime.tv/) - Kokotime is an addon-based, simple, free and elegantly designed app that will let you watch all your favorite media content in a unique and elegant user friendly design.